A dungeon is a secluded place, often underground, where criminals or innocent victims alike are taken for corporeal punishment

-- A feature in Crusader Kings.
+- A feature in Crusader Kings and its sequel.
 For obvious reasons, locking people up there tends to lower their opinion of you.
-Furthermore, locking people up without reason or legal justification will lower peoples' opinion of you, and if they hold land, may trigger a revolt.
+Furthermore, locking people up without reason or legal justification will lower other peoples' opinion of you, and if they hold land, may trigger a revolt.

 - Castlevania games often include a dungeon area.

 - In The Legend of Zelda: Twilight Princess, after Link gets turned into a wolf, he wakes up locked in a dungeon inside Hyrule Castle.